AKloc/BookNotes/Technical/Hands-On Machine Learning/1 - The ML Landscape.md

 		- Also a good option if computing resources are limited since you don't need the same sort of burst processing power as you would with batch learning.
 		- Same with space.
 You don't need to horde huge amounts of instances to feed the model if you process it as it comes in.
 		- "Out-of-core learning": Basically a hack where you have the system learn on a chunk of data, then move to the next chunk, to avoid overloading the system's main memory.
 Sort of like memory paging with RAM.
 		- "Learning rate": How fast should the system process new data?
+If it's high, the system rapidly responds, but is quick to forget old data.
+If it's low, the system learns more slowly, but will be less sensitive to "noise" in the new data.
+Seems like a "how reactive do you want this to be?" setting.
+Don't set it too high for instances where weird data might roll in and throw off the whole model.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTgwNzM0ODMwMywtMTM2Njc2NjA5NCwtOD
+eyJoaXN0b3J5IjpbLTEyNzE3MTk2OTIsLTEzNjY3NjYwOTQsLT
-k4MDkyNDQ2LC0xOTM0OTUyMTI5LC01NzQ5OTQ4NTYsMTk3ODc1
+g5ODA5MjQ0NiwtMTkzNDk1MjEyOSwtNTc0OTk0ODU2LDE5Nzg3
-NTYxMSwyMTAyODY2Nzc3LDMwODY0MjgzM119
+NTU2MTEsMjEwMjg2Njc3NywzMDg2NDI4MzNdfQ==
 -->